NACLab/ngc-museum/exhibits/pc_discrim/README.md

 ## Description

-This model is effectively made up of three layers -- a sensory input layer made up of Poisson encoding neuronal cells, a hidden layer of excitatory leaky integrators, and another layer of inhibitory leaky integrators.
-The sensory layer connects to excitatory layer with a synaptic cable that is adapted with traced-based spike-timing-dependent plasticity.
-The excitatory layer connects to the inhibitory layer with a fixed identity matrix/cable (all excitatory neurons map one-to-one to inhibitory ones) while the inhibitory layers connects to the excitatory layer via a fixed, negatively scaled hollow matrix/cable.

-The dynamics that result from the above structure is a form of sensory input-driven leaky integrator dynamics that are recurrently inhibited by the laterally-wired inhibitory leaky integrators.
+This model is effectively made up of four layers -- a sensory input layer, two internal/hidden layers of graded rate-cells, and one output layer for reading out predictions of target values, e.g., one-hot encodings of label values.
+Each layer connects to the next via a simple two-factor Hebbian synapse (pre-synaptic term is the post-activation values of layer below and post-synaptic term is the error neuron post-activation values of the current layer); the entire model is a simple x-to-y hierarchical discriminative model.
+Feedback/error message passing pathways are not learned and each synaptic cable's set of weight values is set to be equal to the transpose of the corresponding forward synaptic cable's set of weight values.

-<i>Task</i>: This model engages in unsupervised representation learning and simply
+<i>Task</i>: This model engages in supervised/discriminative adaptation, learning
-learns sparse spike train patterns that correlate with different input digit patterns sampled from the MNIST database.
+to predict the labels of different input digit patterns sampled from the MNIST database.

 ## Hyperparameters